sportiduino/sportiduino/README.md

 ## Cards

+The system uses cards Ntag 213 / 215 / 216.
+In the form of labels these cards cost 0.1, 0.2 0.4 $ , respectively, in the form of a key fob twice as expensive.
+The memory of these cards is enough for 32, 120 and 216 marks, respectively.

-The system uses cards Mifare Classic S50.
-These come bundled with the RC522 module.
+In addition, it is possible to use Mifare Classic S50 chips.
+These chips are also cheap, come bundled with the RC522 module.
 The memory of these chips is enough for 42 marks.

-<b>NTAG cards are not supported in new version 1.5.0!!!</b>
+They work a little slower than Ntag.
+Firmware for Mifare and Ntag are not compatible, so when using Mifare, at the mark and base stations need to upload other firmware, with Mifare in the title.

 [Read more here](https://github.com/alexandervolikov/sportiduino/blob/master/Doc/en/Card.md)